jzohrab/lute-manual/src/background.md

 ## Lute alternatives

-There are other projects out that are very similar to Lute (or, perhaps more rightly, that Lute is similar to):
+There are other projects out that Lute took inspiration from:

 * [LingQ](https://www.lingq.com/) - a commercial product
 * [LWT](https://github.com/HugoFara/lwt)
 * [Readlang](https://readlang.com/)

-> Lute started in late 2023 as a rewrite in PHP of [LWT (Learning With Texts)](https://github.com/HugoFara/lwt), a project with the same idea.
-In my opinion, LWT was a great project with an extremely important idea, but its implementation made it hard to install and hard to fix problems.
+> Lute v1 and v2 started in late 2022 as a rewrite of [LWT (Learning With Texts)](https://github.com/HugoFara/lwt), overhauling the architecture, data structure, and algorithms, and adding critical features.
+Lute v3 (this project) is a full Python rewrite to address installation and maintenance/sustainability issues.
+Lute would never exist without LWT and Hugo's LWT fork, so **a big thanks to those projects.**

 ## Should I use Lute, LWT, Hugo's fork, or something else?